Osteopathy for Pregnancy

 Pregnancy is a time when the mother undergoes rapid changes affecting many systems.
 As well as the obvious postural changes, her metabolism, digestion, circulation and hormonal systems change and work hard to support the growing baby.
 Mentally and emotionally there can be highs and lows as she adjusts to the changes that pregnancy and a new baby will bring.

+Osteopathic treatment can help the pregnant body to adapt to the changes in posture that contribute back and hip pain.
+Treatment works to gently mobilise any areas that are unable to move well, helping the mother’s spine, pelvis and rib cage to accommodate the baby.
 Digestive complaints such as constipation and reflux are common, and we are able to use gentle visceral techniques to ease these symptoms.
 During pregnancy, some expectant mothers can experience pelvic or pubic pain.
 We can help to balance the ligaments of the spine and pelvis, so that the joints work together to support the growing abdomen.
 Maintaining healthy movement in these joints can also help to keep the mobile in preparation for labour.
 Lymphatic drainage techniques can alleviate swelling in the hands and feet.

 Maintaining a comfortable pregnancy and preparing the body for a straightforward labour and delivery are a primary area of focus at Restore Osteopathy.